MicrosoftDocs/dynamics-365-customer-engagement/ce/portals/invite-contacts.md

 ---
-title: "Invite contacts to your portal in Dynamics 365  | MicrosoftDocs"
+title: "Invite contacts to your portal in Dynamics 365 for Customer Engagement  | MicrosoftDocs"
 description: "Instructions to create and configure invitations in a portal." ms.custom:
   - dyn365-portal